1. GOOD LAB WORK W/ ZERO CONTAMINANTS

 4. PLANTS THAT ARE ORGANICALLY GROWN AND NON-GMO

 Organic, non-GMO growing practices minimize exposure to toxic compounds and create plants which are richer in nutrients.
 Furthermore, these growing practices are more sustainable and environmentally conscious than industrial farming.

 Yes!
 As per the 2018 Farm Bill, all hemp products (defined as those with less than 0.3%) THC are legal to sell, buy, and possess in all fifty states.

-If you’re asking this as a veterinary professional, things are slightly more complex; while no laws govern the use of CBD in veterinary contexts, you may have to contend with guidelines from veterinary boards.
+If you’re asking this as a veterinary professional, things are slightly more complex; laws govern the use of CBD in veterinary contexts, you may have to contend with guidelines from veterinary boards.
 Please contact us for more information if you’re interested in using CBD in your practice.

 Dosing is done by weight.
 We recommend 1 to 2 mg of CBD for every ten pounds that they weigh, once or twice a day depending on the severity of their condition.
-For example, a 70-pound dog with mild arthritis might take 7 mg of CBD, once a day in the morning; once ingested, CBD tends to last in canine bodies for 6 to 9 hours.
+For example, a 70-pound dog with mild mobility issues might take 7 mg of CBD, once a day in the morning; once ingested, CBD tends to last in canine bodies for 6 to 9 hours.
 For more information, consult our our dosing guide.